Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)

 Once the Controller pod is running, you can also use the Cluster Administration Portal to monitor the deployment.
 You can access the portal using the external IP address and port number for the

-You can get the IP address of the service-proxy-lb service by running this command in a bash or cmd window:
+You can get the IP address of the endpoint-service-proxy service by running this command in a bash or cmd window:

-In CTP 2.2, you will see a security warning when accessing the web page, because big data clusters is currently using auto-generated SSL certificates.
-Also, in CTP 2.2, it does not show the status of the SQL Server master instance.
+In CTP 2.4, you will see a security warning when accessing the web page, because big data clusters is currently using auto-generated SSL certificates.

 Connect to the cluster